 Over the past few years the Institute has responded on the following consultations.
 If you would like to read any of the responses please get in touch

-The Institute is an active member of Wildlife and Countryside Link.
+The Institute is an active member of Wildlife and Countryside Link and its Blueprint for Water sub group

 As a member of Link we benefit from the work that they do to make the government, and other related agencies, aware of the environment and any impacts their work may have on it.